 Do not split the tablet in an attempt to provide a fraction of a tablet dose.
-If a lower dose is required, please use the alternative presentation of Rivaroxaban granules for oral suspension.

-For children and adolescents who are unable to swallow tablets whole, please use Rivaroxaban granules for oral suspension.
+If a lower dose is required please use an alternative presentation of rivaroxaban for oral suspension.
+For children and adolescents who are unable to swallow tablets whole, please use alternative forms of rivaroxaban for oral suspension.